 Cheese is such a fun, versatile snack.
 You’ve got pull-apart string cheese, cheese that comes in those wax wheels, little cubes of cheese.
 The world is your cheese oyster.
 It’s solid enough that it’s difficult to make a mess with, but it’s soft enough for Baby to eat.
 Larger pieces of cheese can pose a choking hazard, but cutting it up into small pieces reduces the risk of choking.
 It’s recommended that all of Baby’s food be smaller than half an inch.
 Cheese can typically be introduced between 8 and 10 months.

-Baby probably doesn’t have all of her teeth yet, so a soft granola bar made just for kids will probably be easiest for her to chew.
-The messiness of this snack really depends on how crumbly the bar is, but by breaking it into bite-sized pieces for Baby, you’ll keep her safe from choking hazards and keep control of where most of the crumbs fall, all at once.
+Baby probably doesn’t have all of his teeth yet, so a soft granola bar made just for kids will probably be easiest for him to chew.
+The messiness of this snack really depends on how crumbly the bar is, but by breaking it into bite-sized pieces for Baby, you’ll keep him safe from choking hazards and keep control of where most of the crumbs fall, all at once.

 Because nuts can be a choking hazard on their own, sometimes crushed bits of nuts in granola can be one of babies’ earliest exposures to them.
 Nuts can be a serious allergen, especially for babies with family histories of allergies.
 Your healthcare provider will be able to discuss the right time to introduce allergens to Baby, but it’s generally a good idea to introduce new allergens one at a time, and if Baby is considered to be at a higher risk than average for food allergies, it’s a good idea to have a plan in place in case of an allergic reaction first.